benharold/blockchain/README.md

 Creating a new Blockchain object will automatically create a genesis block upon which the chain will be built.

 The blockchain is stored in an in-memory object.
-There is no proof of work system or networking capability as of now.
+There is no networking capability as of now.

+The proof-of-work system is a simplified version of what is found in Bitcoin.
+The difficulty, which is set in the `BlockFactory`, is the number of zeros that a block hash must begin with in order to be considered valid.

 ## See Also